-It isn't enough to only fix the end result.
-You have to work to address the root causes, otherwise you'll find yourself in a similar position over time.
+It isn't enough to fix only the end result.
+You have to work to address the root causes--otherwise you'll find yourself in a similar position over time.

 Is it because women don't negotiate their salaries as much when starting their career with your company?
 If that is the case, consider what mechanisms you can put in place to minimize those gaps.
-That may mean getting rid of the practice of basing employee's salary for new positions based upon what they currently earn.
+That may mean getting rid of the practice of basing employee's salary for new positions on what they currently earn.

-Is it because hiring managers or human resources teams subconcsciously feel that men should earn more?
+Is it because hiring managers or human resources teams subconsciously feel that men should earn more?
 Early on in my corporate career, I remember hearing a senior leader talking about giving a promotion to one of my male colleagues because "he had a family to support."
 I clearly remember thinking that my career progression and corresponding salary were being penalized because I was a single woman without a family "depending on me" to provide.